hemidactylus/mlops-speedrun-spamclassifier/README.md

 with a partitioning that makes it easy to retrieve all messages for a given user at once.

-> Notes: (1) for more on partitioning in Cassandra and Astra DB, we recommend
+> Notes: (1) for more on partitioning in Cassandra and Astra DB,
+> sadly not the focus of this writeup, we recommend
 > the workshop about ["Data Modeling"](https://github.com/datastaxdevs/workshop-cassandra-data-modeling).
 (2) In a real production app,
 > mitigation techniques would be put in place to prevent partitions from growing
 > too large (i.e. if a user starts hoarding enormous amounts of messages).
 > (3) Here, for simplicity, we'll keep the table in the same keyspace as the
 > rest of the architecture: such a choice might not be optimal in a real app.
-> (4) User IDs would be better defined as type UUID, but here we wanted to
+> (4) User IDs could be better defined as type UUID, but here we wanted to
-> keep things simple.
+> keep things simple for demonstration purposes.

 First provide the Astra DB credentials by copying file `.env.sample` to `.env` and filling the required values (much like you did for the feature-store